 How Wind For Change works:

-Two weeks before Justin visits your school, teachers explain the Wind for Change contest to students and ask for participants in a wind speed contest.
-Participating students take home a Wind Speed Pledge Sheet and solicit sponsorships from families and friends.
+Two weeks before Justin visits your school, teachers explain the Wind For Change contest to students and ask for participants in a wind speed contest.
+Participating students then take home a Wind Speed Pledge Sheet and solicit pledges from families and friends.
 (Sponsorships start at 50¢ per mph.
 Students can also collect a flat donation of $5 or more to participate.
 Teachers are invited to seek pledges as well!)

 Part 1 of the visit – The Science Lesson

-Justin’s science talk takes about 40-45 min, and he can cover a wide range of weather related concepts and lessons.
-Certainly his most popular segment with the kids (and adults!) is extreme weather – photos and videos are interspersed by Justin’s narrative of safety tips and forecasting techniques.
+Justin’s 45-minute Science presentation covers a wide range of weather-related concepts and lessons.
+Certainly his most popular segment with students is extreme weather, interspersed with videos, photos and Justin’s narrative of safety tips and forecasting techniques.
 Justin keeps his slide deck infused with current events, including pictures of satellite launches and recent storms.

 Part 2 of the visit – The Wind Contest

-After Justin teaches the science lesson, those students participating in the wind contest are given two chances to blow into a hand-held anemometer to register the highest wind speed they can.
-The competition is simple and teachers and students really get into it!
+After the science lesson, those students who had agreed to participate in the wind contest beforehand are given two chances each to blow into a hand-held anemometer to register the highest wind speed they can.
+The competition is simple and teachers and students get passionate about it!
 (Involves technique and lung power; top speed in a pre-K class is around 20 mph, while Justin’s personal best is 52 mph!)
-A video is below, and we have more photos and videos posted on the Wind For Change Facebook Page.
+A video is below, and more photos and videos are posted on the Wind For Change Facebook Page.

 Part 3 of the visit – The Winners!

-After the contest, Justin announces which student collected the most pledges and who recorded the highest wind speed.
-Every participant is presented with a certificate displaying their highest speed.
-They have one week to collect pledges and return them to school.
-A prepaid envelope with a tracking number is provided to the teacher to easily forward the funds to Cool Kids Campaign.
+After the wind speed contest, Justin announces which student collected the most pledges and who recorded the highest wind speed.
+Every participant is presented with a personal certificate with their name and highest speed.
+Kids have a week to collect and return pledges to school.
+We provide a prepaid envelope with a tracking number to the teacher to easily forward the funds to Cool Kids Campaign.

 How to invite Justin to your school